danboyle8637/fww/src/content/WhatWeDo/Reason3Nag1.md

 icon: chat
 ---

-I’ll message you on your workout days and remind you to get it done.
+I’ll message you on your workout days to remind you to get it done.